 If there is no hackathon organised in my country, can I apply to the nearest one?

 Yes.
 The 6th CASSINI Hackathon will be held in a hybrid form in each location unless otherwise stated on the Location pages.
 We will confirm the final event formats for each location at a later date, which will be dependant on local coronavirus regulations.
 Your health and safety is our top priority.
 If you do not intend to travel to the hackathon, but still wish to participate, please register and indicate that you will participate virtually.
 We will contact you in case that this is not possible.

 Am I the sole owner of the project I develop during the hackathon?

 The ownership of any Intellectual Property (IP) developed by participants during and within the scope of the hackathon will remain with the team of participants or the individual team members.
 Please make sure that you have an agreement within your team about the assignment of IP rights for the IP developed within the scope of the hackathon and about the use or (re-)assignment of any pre-existing IP rights that individual team members bring in.

 How do I apply to become a local organiser?

-Applications to become an organiser for the 5th CASSINI Hackathon will be open from 5 - 30 Sept.
-Take a look at our organiser page for more information and to apply.
+For information on how apply for future CASSINI Hackathons, take a look at our Collaborate as an organiser page for more information and to apply.

 When will I know if we have been selected?

-Selection will take place on the first week of Oct 2022.
-You will be informed early Oct if your application has been successful.
+Selection will take place on the first week of June 2023.
+You will be informed mid June if your application has been successful.